Conditional Wasserstein Distances with Applications in Bayesian OT Flow Matching: Introduction

 \section{Introduction}

 Many sampling algorithms for the posterior $P_{X|Y=y}$ in Bayesian inverse problems

-with a forward operator $f: \mathbb X \to \mathbb Y$, and a noise model $\Xi$, perform learning on some joint measures.
-This means, given some observations $y$ of $Y$, a probability measure $P_{Y,G_{\theta}}$ is learned, where $G_{\theta}$ also depends on $y$.
+with a forward operator $f: \mathbb X \to \mathbb Y$, and a noise model $\Xi$, perform learning either implicitly or explicitly on the joint distribution $P_{Y,X}$.
 Most approaches minimize (or upper bound) some loss of the form

 where $D$ denotes a suitable distance on the space of probability measures.
-For instance, this is done in the framework of conditional (stochastic) normalizing flows \cite{ardizzone2019guided,HHS22,HHG2023,winkler2019learning}, conditional GANs \cite{mirza2014conditional} or conditional gradient flows for the Wasserstein metric \cite{du2023nonparametric,hagemann2023posterior}.
-Note that the robustness of such conditional generative models was shown under the assumption that the expected error to the posterior $E_{Y}\left[W_1(P_{X|Y=y}, P_{Z|Y=y}) \right]$ is small in \cite{altekrueger2023conditional}, which shows that it is important to relate this quantity to the approximation of the joint measures.
+In this framework $G_{\theta}$ is a conditional generative model, which in particular also depends on $y$.
+For instance, this is done in the framework of conditional (stochastic) normalizing flows \citep{ardizzone2019guided,HHS22,HHG2023,winkler2019learning}, conditional GANs \citep{mirza2014conditional} or conditional gradient flows for the Wasserstein metric \citep{du2023nonparametric,hagemann2023posterior}.
+In practice however, we mostly look for the posteriors for single points $\tilde{y}$.
+Recently in \citep{altekrueger2023conditional}, it was shown that the posterior error for single points $\tilde{y}$ goes to zero if the expected error to the posterior $\mathbb{E}_{Y}\left[W_1(P_{X|Y=y}, P_{Z|Y=y}) \right]$ is small in \citep{altekrueger2023conditional}, where $W_1$ denotes the Wasserstein distance \citep{villani2009optimal}.
+This shows that it is important to investigate the relation between $\mathbb{E}_{Y}\left[W_1(P_{X|Y=y}, P_{Z|Y=y}) \right]$ and $W_1(P_{Y,Z},P_{Y,X})$.